kahalewai/agbac/readme.md

 * Scale across vendors and environments
 * Support incremental adoption

 This means you can use AGBAC today (right now!) with your existing IAM solution, without needing to update or patch the solution.
-An easy first step is to implement the vendor-specific configuration guide for AGBAC-Min to begin your AGBAC journey (Option 2 above).
-And eventually, when AGBAC-Full is complete, or if/when your preferred vendor adopts this specification natively, you will be positioned to achieve Zero Trust (ZT) compliance at the AI Agent Layer.
+An easy first step is to implement the vendor-specific configuration guide for Dual-Auth to begin your AGBAC journey (Option 2 above).
+You will be better positioned to achieve Zero Trust (ZT) compliance at the AI Agent Layer.
 Boom! 💥 💥 💥

 <br>
 <br>